Battle of Tsushima: Russian losses

-Total Russian personnel losses were 216 officers and 4,614 men killed; with 278 officers and 5,629 men taken as Prisoners Of War (POW).
+Russian personnel losses were 216 officers and 4,614 men killed; with 278 officers and 5,629 men taken as Prisoners Of War (POW).
 Interned in neutral ports were 79 officers and 1,783 men.
 Escaping to Vladivostok and Diego-Suarez were 62 officers and 1,165 men.
-Japanese personnel losses were 117 officers and men killed and 583 officers and men wounded.

 The battle was humiliating for Russia, which lost all its battleships and most of its cruisers and destroyers.
 The battle effectively ended the Russo-Japanese War in Japan's favour.
 The Russians lost 4,380 killed and 5,917 captured with a further 1,862 interned.
 Two admirals, Rozhestvensky and Nebogatov, were captured by the Japanese Navy.
 The second in command of the fleet, Rear Admiral Dmitry Gustavovich von Fölkersahm, after suffering a cerebral hemorrhage on 16 April, died in the night of 24 May 1905 onboard battleship Oslyabya.
 Vice Admiral Oskar Enqvist fled to Manila onboard cruiser Oleg and was interned by the United States.